Lochlan/no-comment/README.md

 # no-comment

-Remove C and C++ style comments from a file.
+Remove C and C++ style comments and any surrounding whitespace.

 ```JavaScript
 /*